 Shower curtains don't weigh very much, so a lightweight rod can support them.
 Tension rods, which are the most common type, actually consist of a pair of rods, both made from thin metal.
 One rod fits inside the other, and a spring inside the larger rod maintains outward tension on the ends to keep it in place.
 Tension rods don't always do the job, especially when you use double curtains or heavy ones.
-In that case, you may need to install a single wood or metal rod supported on either end by brackets screwed to the walls.
+In that case, you may need to install a single wood or metal rod supported on the ends by brackets screwed to the walls.

 Installing and Adjusting a Tension Rod